 The Title Clearance Program, which was launched in September 2019 serves as a valuable resource for applicants to the R3 Programs and other Programs in the CDBG-DR portfolio, as well as households struggling to obtain clear title to their homes.
-As of March 12, 2020 August 4, 2021, the Title Clearance Program has accepted close to 2,000 7,914 applications, with 64% 83.7% of the applications coming from priority applicants who are elderly, occupy government-owned land, or have encountered challenges receiving Federal assistance due to lack of a clear property title, or were referred from another program from the Housing portfolio.
-98 The Title Clearance Program works closely with the R3 Program to ensure applicants served under R3 may clear title while receiving assistance.
+As of August 4, 2021 September 2022, the Title Clearance Program has accepted received close to 7,914 11,588 applications, with 83.7% 78.6% of the applications coming from priority applicants who are elderly, occupy government-owned land, have encountered challenges receiving Federal assistance due to lack of a clear property title, or were referred from another program from the Housing portfolio.
+The Title Clearance Program works closely with the R3 Program to ensure applicants served under R3 may clear title while receiving assistance.
 Applicants do not need a clear title to be eligible for R3 and those deemed eligible by providing non-traditional ownership documents are automatically referred to the Title Clearance Program.
-As of March 12, 2020 August 4, 2021, approximately 1,000 5,963 eligible R3 Program applicants are receiving title clearance services in the Title Clearance Program 99.
+As of August 4, 2021 September 2022, approximately 5,963 7,411 eligible R3 Program applicants are receiving title clearance services in the Title Clearance Program.
 The number of R3 Program referrals grows each day as more residents are deemed eligible to receive assistance with non-traditional ownership.